LCobeaga/Nerf-Ultra-2-upgrades/README.md

 I have taken the time to add a parametric feature to the fusion 360 file, so if you want a flywheel spacing that I didnt supply as an stl it should be as simple as putting in the new preffered dimention in a single, highlited and named spot in the parametric menu.

+There are currently two sets of flywheel cages and pushers, original and V2.
+They both function perfectly, however the V2 has been optimised for fewest parts, and least amount of material (both support and actual print).

 ## Assembly and Blaster Modifications

 #### This kit is not just a drop in, you will need to make some permanent modifications to the blaster, however the changes should not impact switching back to the stock hardware.